How is a tire made?

 Stage 4: Vulcanization

-During the vulcanization process, the tire receives its final shape after being vulcanized for a certain length of time at a certain pressure and temperature.
+During vulcanization, the tire assumes its final shape after being vulcanized for a specified time at a specified pressure and temperature.
 During this process, raw rubber becomes flexible, elastic rubber.
 Curing press molds are engraved with the tread pattern and sidewall markings.
 During this process, raw rubber becomes flexible, elastic rubber.

 tire vulcanization